STAND. COM. REP. NO. 587

 (2) Allowing licensees under the industrial hemp pilot program to utilize hemp genetics, from any state, that meet federal definitions of hemp;

 (3) Requiring the Chairperson of the Board of Agriculture to prepare and submit to the federal Secretary of Agriculture a proposed state plan to monitor and regulate hemp production, including commercial production and research, pursuant to section 297B of the Agricultural Marketing Act of 1946, as amended; and

 (4) Requiring the Chairperson of the Board of Agriculture to submit reports to the Governor and the Legislature regarding the state plan.

 Your Committee received testimony in support of this measure from a member of the County of Maui Council; Hawaii Alliance for Progressive Action; Oahu County Committee on Legislative Priorities of the Democratic Party of Hawaii; Kihei Community Association; We Are One, Inc.; and twenty individuals.

 Testimony in opposition to this measure was submitted by the Department of Public Safety; Pratt Law Hawaii, LLLC; and one individual.

 Comments on this measure were submitted by the Department of the Attorney General, Department of Agriculture, Akamai Cannabis Clinic, and one individual.

 Your Committee has amended this measure by:

-As affirmed by the record of votes of the members of your Committee on Consumer Protection & Commerce that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 1172, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 1172, H.D.
-1, and be referred to your Committee on Judiciary.
+As affirmed by the record of votes of the members of your Committee on Judiciary that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 131, H.D.
+1, as amended herein, and recommends that it be referred to your Committee on Finance in the form attached hereto as H.B.
+No. 131, H.D.
+2.